 So here we are at the never ending debate that seems to go on forever, starting from 2006, when the term “inbound marketing” came to life and so did HubSpot, which has the inbound methodology built inside its very soul.

 This debate is much like the Apple vs Google or Windows vs Mac OS.
 There are benefits on both ends.
-Some people absolutely love Apple (the endless train of people waiting in line for days to get a newly released apple product is proof), while some hate it wholeheartedly and recognize Google as “the god” of technology today.
+Some people absolutely love Apple (the endless train of people waiting in line for days to get a newly released Apple product is proof), while some hate it wholeheartedly and recognize Google as “the god” of technology today.
 This is not a correct debate to begin with.
 You will find out why soon.

-I want to finally answer your question about which platform is best for your marketing activities.
+I want to finally answer your question about which platform is the best for your marketing activities.
 Should you go with HubSpot or WordPress?
 Yes, there is an answer and it depends on just two things:

 - Are you using inbound?

 - Do you use HubSpot for anything at all?
 (Analytics, social media, monitoring, emails, website pages, design, COS, etc.)

 If you can answer those two questions, I can tell you what platform to use.
 It’s not that complicated, it’s pretty simple rather.
 I will prove it to you, stay with me a bit longer.

 Since the release of HubSpot in 2006, it has undergone a whole lot of changes, continuously improving its CMS and making it as easy as it can possibly be for non-techie marketers, who want to be able to do SOMETHING, without constantly calling their webmaster to help them.

 For a few years now, HubSpot CMS is being called COS.
 For those of you who don’t know the difference, I will tell you: a CMS (content management system) is a platform to help you manage your website pages and blog.
 It doesn’t include analytics, social media, landing pages, CTAs, emails, isn’t optimized for mobile and tablet use (which is a must starting from February 2014) by default.